Central Platform logo

 Research notes

-Short reflections and insights from ongoing research on equipment workflows and operational realities.
+About this project.
 Research notes will be published here as the project progresses.

 View research notes